tdrose/deep_mzClustering/README.md

 # Deep mzClustering

 > Fork of the [mzClustering](https://github.com/DanGuo1223/mzClustering) software & algorithm by Tim Daniel Rose.
-> The software is being/has been adapted to work with varying image sizes and imrove comparibility with METASPACE datasets.
+> The software is being/has been adapted to work with varying image sizes and improve comparibility with METASPACE datasets.

 ## Original README: